HoneyBee raises millions to make financial wellness a workplace benefit – TechCrunch

 “We are solving a massive economic disparity and we’re leveling the playing field in the workplace by reducing the financial literacy gap and providing access to credit to people that need it most,” Lim said.
 “It’s important to acknowledge that people come from different socioeconomic backgrounds.
 The varying levels of financial illiteracy is an issue we can no longer ignore.”

-A study conducted by Washington University in St Louis found that 89% of HoneyBee users are people of color, women, or both.
+A study conducted by Washington University in St. Louis found that 89% of HoneyBee users are people of color, women, or both.
 During the pandemic, when the need for its offering was even greater, HoneyBee signed over 60 mid-markets companies as customers and is launching with Fortune 500 companies later this year.

 The startup’s user growth grew by 225% during the pandemic and the company says it delivered over $2 million in rainy day funds.
 Meanwhile, its on-demand financial therapy usage increased by 172% over the prior year.